Medically reviewed by Drugs.com. Last updated on Nov 6, 2020.

 - This medicine may affect being able to get pregnant.
 This effect goes back to normal when the drug is stopped.
 If you have questions, talk with the doctor.

-- Taking Risperdal (risperidone oral solution) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Risperdal (risperidone oral solution) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Risperdal) best taken?